sohanmaheshwar/amplify-rekognition-workshop/README.md

-# amplify-rekognition-workshop
-A simple Getting Started with AWS Amplify and Rekognition workshop

  # Getting started with AWS Amplify, S3 and Rekognition